CS 420/594: Advanced Topics in Machine Intelligence

 on faculty research; CS 594 is similarly focused on faculty research.
 In

-Fundamental to the theory and implementation of massively parallel,
+Fundamental to the understanding and implementation of massively parallel,

-distributed computation systems is an understanding of the behavior and
+distributed computational systems is an investigation of the behavior and

-self-organization of complex systems: systems in which the
+self-organization of a variety of systems in which useful work emerges from the

 computational (or robotic) agents cooperate in order to process